 How to Apply

-Please submit the following application materials as one .PDF document to M-Box by copying and pasting this link http://myumi.ch/K4xkW into browser.
+Please submit the following application materials as one .PDF document by copying and pasting this link into your web browser:

-1) a cover letter addressing qualifications and availability to complete the job duties for the position
+1. a cover letter addressing interest and qualifications for the position

 Verify your own course schedule against the schedule for the course to which you are applying as a GSI.
 All GSIs are required to attend the lecture and discussion times as posted.

-- Instruct 3 sections of discussion.
-Responsibilities include coordination of lesson plans with other GSIs and primary instructor, leading discussions of assigned homework questions and readings, coordination of student team term projects, holding regular office hours, and other relevant tasks as needed.
+Responsibilities include coordination of lesson plans and assignments with other GSIs and primary instructor, lead discussions on current events and readings, coordination of student projects, holding regular office hours, and other relevant tasks as needed.

 - Attend all lectures